ISISComputingGroup/ibex_developers_manual/Mezei-Spin-Flipper.md

 - The python script exposes a TCP connection
 - The python script is available in `\shares\ISIS_Experimental_Controls\external_code\Mezei Neutron Spin Flipper`
 - The current labview and IBEX drivers, running on the NDX instrument control PC, use this TCP connection to talk to the flipper system
 - There is also some optimization code.
 This is an instrument script which runs on the NDX machine and communicates with PVs via genie_python.
 This is what determines the mode and parameters which the flipper will run with.
+Therefore these modes and parameters are not expected to be set manually.

 See also some of the comments in https://github.com/ISISComputingGroup/IBEX/issues/3738 and https://github.com/ISISComputingGroup/IBEX/issues/4871 for further details of the hardware setup.